yxiao54/Pathways-to-AI-From-ML-Basics-to-Large-Language-Models/README.md

 # Pathways-to-AI-From-ML-Basics-to-Large-Language-Models
 ## First Encounter with AI

 Artificial Intelligence (AI) is a broad term for technologies that enable machines to mimic or perform tasks that normally require human intelligence.
-**Goals of AI include:**
-- Perception
-- Reasoning
-- Decision-making
-- Language understanding

----
+Its goal is to endow machines with capabilities such as perception, reasoning, decision-making, and language understanding.
+Machine Learning (ML) is an important branch of artificial intelligence that enables machines to acquire the ability to learn.
+It learns patterns from data without requiring rules to be manually specified.
+To understand how AI systems are developed, it’s important to know when to use machine learning and when traditional programming may be more suitable—machine learning is powerful, but it is not a one-size-fits-all solution.

 ## Traditional Programming